This flannel receiving blankets tutorial is a collaboration between JOANN and I. All opinions are my own.

 This little trick makes your corners thinner, so they aren’t as bulky.
 Look how smoothly the rolled hem transitions around this corner.

 This is not as fast as serging, but still pretty quick if you roll it by hand.

-How to Sew a Double-Sided Receiving Blanket
+How to Sew Double-Sided Flannel Receiving Blankets

 Naturally, my favorite blanket is the most difficult to sew.
 And by “difficult” I mean that it has the most steps.
 Pretty much every beginning sewist should be able to pull this off (believe in yourself!!!).
 The first step is to make sure both of the pieces you are going to sew together are the same size.
 Then put them together with right sides facing.